Jay-Z: 2017–present: 4:44, Everything Is Love and Book of HOV exhibit

 On June 6, 2018, Jay-Z and Beyoncé kicked-off the On the Run II Tour in Cardiff, United Kingdom.
 Ten days later, at their final London performance, the pair unveiled Everything Is Love, their much-awaited joint studio album, credited under the name The Carters.
 The pair also released the video for the album's lead single, "Apeshit", on Beyoncé's official YouTube channel.
 The song won two awards from eight nominations at the 2018 MTV Video Music Awards.

 In 2021, Jay-Z was inducted into the Rock and Roll Hall of Fame along with fellow rapper LL Cool J. He also appeared on the song "Jail" on Kanye West's 2021 album Donda, which went on to win Grammy Award for Best Rap Song at the 64th Annual Grammy Awards and on the song "Love All" from Drake's 2021 album Certified Lover Boy.

 In 2022, his first feature was a collaboration with fellow rapper Pusha T, "Neck & Wrist" featuring Pharrell Williams from Pusha T's album, It's Almost Dry.
 His feature was succeeded by a four-minute guest appearance on DJ Khaled's album title track, "God Did".
 He also was awarded the Primetime Emmy Award for Outstanding Variety Special (Live), as a producer for the Super Bowl LVI halftime show.

+In 2023, the Brooklyn Library featured the Book of HOV exhibit.
+The showcase included artifacts commemorating Jay-Z's career.
+The next year, the exhibit was turned into a book, The Book of HOV: A Tribute to Jay-Z. Similar to the exhibit, the physical book recounted Jay-Z's life and career, including images, interviews, and professional insights.